Reloaded-Project/Reloaded.Hooks/docs/FunctionPointers.md

 - No pointer types/ref/out (limitation of generics).
     - You should use struct wrappers like `Reloaded.Memory`'s [BlittablePointer](https://github.com/Reloaded-Project/Reloaded.Memory/blob/master/Source/Reloaded.Memory/Pointers/BlittablePointer.cs).
+    - Then in your actual `UnmanagedCallersOnly` function declaration use raw pointers.
+There is an implicit conversion for `BlittablePointer`.

 - Documentation: Cannot document parameter types outside of including the info directly in the struct description.

 ## Defining Functions